FreeCAD/FreeCAD-documentation/wiki/Creating_a_simple_part_with_Part_WB.md

 Instead of making a cut for each primitive, we can first apply a boolean union, <img alt="" src=images/Part_Fuse.svg  style="width   *24px;"> **[Fuse](Part_Fuse.md)** the primitives intended for the boolean cut, and then make the *cut* between the **Fillet** and the **Fusion**.

-Using this approach, the tree-view ends up looking like below, which is just a different way of building the same model.
-Compare this with the original tree-view, none is better than the other, however when making more complex models, one approach over the other can have benefits in ease of modifying/reorganizing the model if needed.
+Using this approach, the Tree view ends up looking like below, which is just a different way of building the same model.
+Compare this with the original Tree view, none is better than the other, however when making more complex models, one approach over the other can have benefits in ease of modifying/reorganizing the model if needed.

  ![](images/T101pwb08-02_fused.png )